nasa/cumulus/docs/upgrade-notes/update-table-indexes-CUMULUS-3792.md

 ## Apply the Changes in Production Environment

-With large database (e.g. number of rows in executions table is greater than 100,000), the indexes must be applied manually since the commands can take significant amount of time and exceeds the bootstrap lambda's 15 minute timeout.
+With a large database (e.g. number of rows in executions table is greater than 100,000), the indexes must be applied manually since the commands can take a significant amount of time and exceed the bootstrap lambda's 15 minute timeout.

 ## Tools Used

 Since the update commands can take a few hours to run based on table size and IO throughput, it is recommended that the commands are run in an EC2 instance in the AWS environment in a tmux or screen session.
 This will minimize the number of network hops and potential disconnects between the database client and the database.
-In addition, this will allow operators applying the patch to check on progress periodically and not worry about credential expiration or other issues that would result in the client being killed.
+Additionally, this will allow operators applying the patch to check on progress periodically and not worry about credential expiration or other issues that would result in the client being killed.

 ## Upgrade Steps